Jim-Walk/Dissertation-Project/diss_doc/notes/general_notes.md

 Triad also showed a similar decrease in time when rewritten this way.

 It seems like rust stream's implementation suffers as we are unable to initalise float variables in parrallel.
 I will attempt a version of babel stream which uses ints, and see if parallel initialisation increases speed.

+Rust's bitwise shift operator panics rather than overflowing, which seems safer.
+Came to this realisation when working on sparse.c